Treat & Manage Irritable Bowel Syndrome in Williamsport, PA

 Emotional and psychological stress can have an impact on your IBS.
 Managing stress, talk therapy, gut-directed hypnotherapy, and mindfulness training are a few techniques that some experts say may help alleviate your pain and better manage your symptoms.

-Gastroenterologists at UPMC Susquehnanna specialize in the care and treatment of IBS in Williamsport, PA, and the surrounding areas.
+Gastroenterologists at UPMC specialize in the care and treatment of IBS in Williamsport, PA, and the surrounding areas.